Ironman Training: What Is Zone 4 / Threshold?

 FAQ: Zone 4 Training for Ironman

-A: No. During race week, you should prioritize recovery, light movement, and short efforts to stay sharp—skip Zone 4 altogether.
+No. During race week, you should prioritise recovery, light movement and short efforts to stay sharp, skip Zone 4 altogether.

 Final Thoughts

-Done right, threshold training makes your race pace feel easier, your legs feel stronger, and your mindset unbreakable.
-Use it wisely, and you’ll toe the Ironman start line faster, fitter, and more prepared than ever.
+Done right, threshold training makes your race pace feel easier, your legs feel stronger and your mindset unbreakable.
+Use it wisely and you’ll toe the Ironman start line faster, fitter and more prepared than ever.
+Zone 4 isn’t just about pushing limits, it’s about expanding them.
+It teaches your body to handle more and stay composed when the race gets hard.

 Always consult with a medical professional or certified coach before beginning any new training program.
 The information provided is for educational purposes only and is not a substitute for personalized advice.